 Conclusion

-Now, are you ready to unleash the growth loops?
-Well, this might be what your business needs in the future.
+Are you ready to use growth loops?
+They might be exactly what your business needs.
 Let’s get those loops spinning!